jackbelding1/android-bluetooth/README.md

 - **Dagger-Hilt:** Simplifies dependency injection, automatically handling component lifecycles.
 - **Android Bluetooth API:** Manages Bluetooth operations, including scanning for devices, connecting, and data transmission.

-## Contributions

-Contributions are welcome!
-Please read the `CONTRIBUTING.md` for how to contribute to this project.